PJayB/HTTP/README.md

 Compatibility:

-- The Base64 encoding and decoding was taken from http://www.adp-gmbh.ch/win/misc/webserver.html
 - This code doesn't handle the WebSocket handshake hashing; you'll need to provide your own.
 See below.
 - This requires C++11.
 - This was written and tested on Windows 8 and Visual Studio 11 Beta.